 Illustrators are needed in many industries and may work for companies or as freelancers.
 They often work across mediums depending on the project at hand, but often they use digital illustration.
 When you think of all of the figures and drawings that you have recently seen, the number is likely staggering.
 In books, on product packaging or instruction manuals, in advertising, and for technical trade publications in every industry.
 Fashion and medical illustrations are particular areas that require a different set of skills from children's book or comic book illustrators.
 Have a look at these stunning Illustrator Portfolios build on Pixpa for some inspiration.
 For those interested in film and TV, storyboard artists are needed for pretty much every production.
 Concept artists are excellent at communication and translating other people's creative visions onto paper.

 Photography is everywhere, and photographers work in many industries and businesses.
 Portrait and wedding photographers work closely with their clients to capture special moments in their lives.
 Travel, nature, and wildlife photographers usually work alone as freelancers.
 These paths often go hand-in-hand with writing.
 Businesses generally commission commercial, product, and food photography.
 Many companies have photographers on staff, notably advertising agencies.
 A branch of photography includes videography and film, which is more in-demand than ever, thanks to increasing demand for online videos and content.
-You must read our 10 step handbook on starting a photography business.

 Other examples of fine art artists include sculptors and painters.
 Besides the artists themselves, galleries around the world employ staff and administration.
 Artists assistants are needed for many studios.
 Talented animators are always in demand for film and video projects.